 Variable universal life insurance (VUL) is a permanent life policy whose cash value depends in part on the performance of variable sub-accounts within the insurance contract.
-The variable sub accounts are usually modeled after mutual funds, but may contain their own separate free structures.
-A variable universal life insurance contract may be attractive to those clients willing to bear a little extra risk in their life insurance contract for the opportunity to have a higher cash value, over time, with market rate returns.
+The variable sub-accounts are usually modeled after mutual funds but may contain their own separate fee structures.
+A variable universal life insurance contract may be attractive to those clients willing to bear a little extra risk in their life insurance contract for the opportunity to have a higher cash value, over time, with market-rate returns.

-While both of these strategies may have their merits, there are tax and estate planning advantageous of permanent life insurance that can not be replicated in an investment account.
-In a life insurance contract, for instance, all withdrawals from cash value are taxed on a “First in First Out” basis, meaning that cost basis is withdrawn before gains, free of tax.
-Life insurance proceeds are normally distributed to beneficiaries tax free as well, which is not necessarily true of an investment account.
-Life insurance cash value also grows completely free of tax, and tax free loans are permitted from life insurance policies for any reason, and often free of charge from insurance companies (interest will accrue though if not repaid).
+While both of these strategies may have their merits, there are tax and estate planning advantages of permanent life insurance that can not be replicated in an investment account.
+In a life insurance contract, for instance, all withdrawals from cash value are taxed on a “First in First Out” basis, meaning that the cost basis is withdrawn before gains, free of tax.
+Life insurance proceeds are normally distributed to beneficiaries tax-free as well, which is not necessarily true of an investment account.
+Life insurance cash value also grows completely free of tax, and tax-free loans are permitted from life insurance policies for any reason, and often free of charge from insurance companies (interest will accrue though if not repaid).

 Variable universal life insurance is a way to combine the benefits of both savings strategies, all while providing the needed life insurance coverage for beneficiaries and loved ones.
 Cash value saved in a variable life insurance contract is invested in variable “sub-accounts” within the contract, which are essentially mutual fund offerings.
 The investment options are limited to the available funds provided by the contract, but there are usually a large number of offerings from across a wide range of asset classes, meaning clients can direct their investment according to their desired strategy.